romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You've developed a custom GitHub Action for automating deployments.
+Q: You've developed a custom GitHub Action for automating deployments.
 Your action is likely to be beneficial to other projects outside your organization.
 How should you distribute your action?
 <details><summary>Show the answer</summary><p>

 - **Publish the action to the GitHub Marketplace to make it publicly available**